 / Press Release

-Thirty-five law students selected from 460 applications will spend their summer helping to improve access to justice for people living in rural communities
+Forty law students will spend their summer helping improve access to justice for people living in rural communities.

-WASHINGTON, D.C., MAY 26, 2021—Equal Justice Works, the nation’s largest facilitator of opportunities in public interest law, and the Legal Services Corporation (LSC), the nation’s single largest funder of civil legal aid for low-income Americans, today announced the selection of 35 law students for the Rural Summer Legal Corps (RSLC).
+WASHINGTON, D.C., MAY 25, 2022—Equal Justice Works, the nation’s largest facilitator of opportunities in public interest law, and the Legal Services Corporation (LSC), the nation’s single largest funder of civil legal aid for low-income Americans, today announced the selection of 40 law students for the Rural Summer Legal Corps (RSLC).

 This year’s class of RSLC Student Fellows will take on projects that address a range of access-to-justice issues.
 Some of these projects include: